 That’s where CSS frameworks come in.

-CSS frameworks take some of the hassles out of CSS, by providing standardized criteria, concepts, and practices for dealing with common issues found in frontend web development.
-And while some of the biggest names in CSS frameworks have been Bootstrap, Semantic UI, and Foundation, a new player has recently entered the game, and we think it has a lot to offer application and website developers.
-We’re talking about Bulma CSS.
+Bulma CSS frameworks take some of the hassles out of CSS, by providing standardized criteria, concepts, and practices for dealing with common issues found in frontend web development.
+There are multiple CSS framework options out there to choose from like Bootstrap, Semantic UI, and Foundation.
+You might wonder, which CSS framework is best?
+As a new player recently entering the game, we think Bulma CSS has a lot to offer application and website developers.

 The Bulma framework is a free CSS solution based on the Flexbox layout.
 With Bulma, the extensive range of built-in features means faster turnaround and less CSS code writing.